- Adelle Popolo, Retired Management Consultant

 - Ann Frost, Associate Professor of Organizational Behavior, Ivey Business School

 - Keld Jensen, CEO MarketWatch Centre for Negotiation, Author, Professor, Advisor, and Speaker on Negotiation

 - Kristi Hedges, CEO The Hedges Company, author of The Power of Presence

 - Michael Dickstein, Dickstein Dispute Resolution/MEDiate

 - Poorly handled negotiations can add up to detrimental costs for an organization.
-Copenhagen Business School has found, through studies of 25,000 negotiations, that one-third of them fail to reach a decision at all.
+By studying 25,000 negotiations, Copenhagen Business School has found that one-third of negotiations fail to reach a decision at all.

 - As the source of learning and development for the organization, HR is relied upon to address negotiation training for employees involved in negotiations, including managers.

 - Negotiation training can be expensive to administer, time consuming to create, and difficult to put together in a comprehensive manner that will impact participants in the training session.